Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Brainstorm on how different families and organisations managed their food waste.
-They discovered that different people used different ways.
+That we have many things in our community like community gardens, free pantries, and public compost bins

 Has this kit prompted any new food related initiatives within your school?
-Reduce our food waste in our weekly cooking, have a pig bucket for a local family.
+Nothing that we aren't already doing

 Helpful Report

-What are three words that describe the activities in this kit? diverse, thought-provoking, hands-on
+What are three words that describe the activities in this kit?
+Interactive, community, process and solution focussed

 How effective was the resource in fostering critical thinking about food waste issues?